Axel Braun | ABOUT

 Axel Braun is an artist and photographer based in Essen, Germany.
 He follows a conceptual and research-based approach.
 Most of his works are case studies for complex long-term projects.

-Among his research interests are human-altered landscapes, (failed) utopia in art and architecture, as well as approaches to reality and construction of memory through images.
+Among his research interests are landscapes in the Anthropocene, (failed) utopia in art and architecture, and constructions of reality through photography and other media.

-Since 2011, he has conducted the long-term project DISTURBED HARMONIES [Anthropocene Landscapes].
-The related case studies engage with controversial infrastructure projects and threatened ecosystems.
+In 2011, he started the long-term project DISTURBED HARMONIES [Anthropocene Landscapes].
+The related case studies focus on controversial infrastructure projects and threatened ecosystems.
 Often, the affected landscapes became unintended monuments for complex processes in societies.

 Photographing a historical scale model by Paul Gabriel Oberlercher at Landesmuseum Klagenfurt, 2019.